 Sources of nickel exposure

 Nickel allergy is a condition in which contact with items containing nickel causes an itchy rash and possibly blisters at the site of contact.
-(In the top image, the nickel allergy rash is on the ...
+The top photo shows a positive patch test (on the left), ...

 Certain factors may increase your risk of developing a nickel allergy, including: